 Fixed Base Operations (FBOs) provide a wide range of services at the Air Park.
 These services include:

-Additional lands surrounding the Air Park, including land along Copans Road and the Florida East Coast Railway tracks to the west of the Air Park, were transferred to the City on June 24, 1948, bringing the total acreage at the Air Park to 1,035 acres.
+Additional lands surrounding the Air Park, including land along Copan’s Road and the Florida East Coast Railway tracks to the west of the Air Park, were transferred to the City on June 24, 1948, bringing the total acreage at the Air Park to 1,035 acres.
 On August 5, 1958, 10 acres of Air Park property were released to Broward County School Board for the construction of Pompano Beach Elementary School.
 The County received 9 more acres on September 18, 1967.
 On March 8, 1958, the City sold 60 acres, located in the northeast corner of the Air Park Property, for development of the Pompano Square Mall.
-The final transfer of Air Park property occurred in 1981 when 10 acres in the southwestern section of the Air Park Property were purchased by the Pompano Elks Club.
-These transfers account for the current total 946 acres of the Air Park.
+An additional transfer of Air Park property happened in 1981 when 10 acres in the southwestern section of the Air Park Property were purchased by the Pompano Elks Club.
+The final transfer of Air Park property occurred in 2007 when approximately 300 acres of land were transferred to the City with the release of property that included a portion of the golf course (including the dog park) , all of Community Park, City’s Water Treatment Plant, Public Works Compound, Fire Station 24 and the land where the Sample McDougal house currently sits.
+These transfers account for the current total 650 acres of the Air Park.

-Pompano Beach Air Park is owned by the City of Pompano Beach.
-The Air Park is a Surplus Property Act airport; the Surplus Property Act of 1944 states that any lands conveyed under the act must be used for aviation purposes or ownership reverts back to the FAA.
+Pompano Beach Air Park is owned and operated by the City of Pompano Beach.
+The Air Park is a Surplus Property Act airport; the Surplus Property Act of 1947 and 1948 states that any lands conveyed under the act must be used for aviation purposes or ownership reverts back to the FAA.
 The FAA can, however, release excess portions of the property for non-aviation purposes; any proceeds from the sale of excess property must be used to support airport growth and development under the stipulations of the Surplus Property Act.